PHOENIX COUNSELLING SERVICE

 CONTRIBUTIONS TOWARDS COUNSELLING COSTS

-As a small charity we welcome voluntary financial contributions made to the service which help with the running costs.
+As a small charity all the financial contributions for counselling sessions are used to help with the running costs.

 HOW CAN COUNSELLING HELP AND WHAT TO EXPECT?